Brian Castle

 The number of layers in the retina keeps increasing as our experimental methods get better, Ramon y Cajal said 5 but newer results bring the number closer to 10.
 Some layers contain cells, some layers contain fibers and synapses, and some contain both.
 The general connection pattern of the retina is photoreceptors => bipolar cells => ganglion cells.
 Laterally between the photoreceptors and the bipolar cells are the horizontal cells, and laterally between the bipolar cells and the ganglion cells are the amacrine cells.
 This pattern is schematized in the figure.

 There are four main types of photoreceptors, a dozen kinds of bipolar cells, and about 20 different varieties of ganglion cells.
+Here is another view, showing the neatly organized layers.

 The electrical activity from the retina associated with an optical stimulus is shown in the figure below.
 Historically it was detected as early as the mid-1860's by placing electrodes on the cornea.
 This "electroretinogram" is also visible in other places (it can be detected with a special contact lens, and it is also visible using ordinary electrodes on the forehead and temple).
 The ERG is subject to volume conductor effects from the vitreous humor and other parts of the eye and nearby tissue.